outbounder/twillrest/README.md

 * currently test files should be placed in the same folder as the extension files
 * returned cookies are not kept, ie not send in further requests

+## Getting started ##
+* install twill via easy_install
+* create a target folder and extract twillRest sources there
+* create empty file in the target folder and write down your functional/integration tests
+* execute from command line within the target folder _twill-sh myTestFile_

 ## Usage examples ##
 ### basic functions ###
     extend_with rest